AlessandraSalanitri/AlessandraSalanitri/README.md

 ---

-About Me
+## About Me 🌱

-🌱 I'm on a constant journey of learning and improving my skills in the tech field.
-💻 I have knowledge in Python, Java, HTML, JavaScript, Node.js, Express.js, and AJAX.
-📚 You'll find in my repositories some of the projects I've developed during my university course.
+..On a constant journey of learning and improving my skills in the tech field 💻 📚 In my repositories some of the projects I've developed during my university course.
 These projects showcase my growth and dedication to mastering software development.

-My Goals ✨
+## My Goals ✨

 I am eager to hone my skills further and I am actively looking for opportunities to work as a Junior Software Engineer.
 I believe that working within a company will not only help me develop my skills to their fullest potential but also allow me to contribute to real-world projects and make a tangible impact.

-Let's Connect!
+## Let's Connect! 🚀
 I'm open to collaborating on projects and sharing knowledge within the tech community.
 If you're interested in connecting, feel free to reach out to me.